redwoodjs/redwood/docs/docs/docker.md

 ```

 Here's where we really take advantage of multi-stage builds by copying from the `api_build` stage.
-All the building has been done for us—now we can just grab the artifacts without having to lug around the dev dependencies.
+At this point all the building has been done.
+Now we can just grab the artifacts without having to lug around the dev dependencies.

-There's one more thing that was built—the prisma client in `node_modules/.prisma`.
+There's one more thing that was built: the prisma client in `node_modules/.prisma`.
 We need to grab it too.

 ```Dockerfile